At a glance

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you.
 Acromegaly may be suspected in a cat who is persistently hyperglycemic despite daily insulin injections, especially if it is accompanied by other symptoms such as weight gain, along with ruling out other conditions which also cause uncontrolled diabetes is important (hyperthyroidism, hyperadrenocorticism).

-- Baseline tests such as biochemical profile, complete blood count, and urinalysis.
+- Baseline tests: Biochemical profile, complete blood count, and urinalysis.
 The most common findings are hyperglycemia (high blood glucose), high cholesterol and high phosphorous levels and glucosuria (glucose in the urine).
 If the disease has progressed, other findings may include protein in the urine, sugar in the urine, elevated liver enzymes and azotemia.

-- Advanced imaging such as CT or MRI scans to look for the presence of a pituitary tumour.
+- Advanced imaging: CT or MRI scans to look for the presence of a pituitary tumour.

-There is no successful way to permanently treat acromegaly in cats and managing the clinical signs to provide your cat with a good quality of life.
+There is no successful way to permanently treat acromegaly in cats and manage the clinical signs to provide your cat with a good quality of life.
 This may include:

 - Transsphenoidal hypophysectomy.
 It is not possible to surgically remove the tumour alone, and surgery requires the removal of the entire pituitary gland.
 After surgery, the cat will need lifelong daily administration of cortisone and L-thyroxine to compensate for the loss of pituitary function.
-It is a difficult surgery to perform and only not readily available.
+It is a difficult surgery to perform and not readily available.

 - Radiation therapy to shrink the tumour if surgery isn’t available or viable.
 Several weekly treatments are necessary.
 An improvement in insulin resistance and neurological signs can be seen within weeks or months, m cats will still require insulin but in lower doses.
 Side effects are common with this treatment and can include the following; hair loss, otitis externa (inflammation of the ear canal), loss of vision, hearing impairment and in some cases, tumour regrowth.

 Medical management is another treatment option that has a fair to good prognosis in the short term.
 This may include the following options: